 The level in the fair value hierarchy within which the financial asset or financial liability is categorized is determined on the basis of the lowest level of input that is significant to the fair value measurement in its entirety.

-Notes to Consolidated Financial Statements (Expressed in thousands of dollars, unless otherwise indicated)
+(Tabular amounts expressed in thousands of dollars, unless otherwise indicated)

 20. Financial instrument classification and fair value (continued):

 The following table illustrates the classification of the Credit Union's financial instruments.